 Another major museum to consider is Museu Nacional de Arte Antiga, Portugal's national gallery.
 The illuminating art displayed here represents some of the most revered and influential Portuguese artists of the 15th, 16th, and 17th centuries.
 The museum is sited in the Santos area of Lisbon.

 A suitable finale to your three-day sightseeing is to relax at any one of the cafes lining Terreiro do Paço, Lisbon's noble square, where centuries of earlier explorers from far-flung countries made their own grand entrance into Portugal's thriving capital city.

-Where to Eat: Foodies looking for an exceptional dining experience will be rewarded at Leopold, an intimate under-the-radar establishment tucked away in Lisbon's Alfama neighborhood.
-This is where to appreciate supremely crafted Portuguese fare in contemporary yet understated surroundings.
+Where to Eat: Foodies looking for an exceptional dining experience will be rewarded at Belcanto, an intimate two Michelin-star establishment tucked away in Lisbon's Chiado neighborhood.
+This is where to appreciate supremely crafted Portuguese and international gastronomy in contemporary yet understated surroundings.

 One of the great culinary experiences everybody visiting the Portuguese capital should come away with is dining at a fado restaurant.
 These "houses" serve up traditional dishes accompanied by voice and guitar - the solemn but romantic music of loss and yearning Portugal is famous for.
 Some of the most authentic interpretations can be heard at O Faia, in Bairro Alto.

 Exploring Portugal: For ideas to help plan your trip and figure out where to go, have a look at our article on Where to Go in Portugal: 7 Great Itineraries.
 If you are planning a stop in Porto, be sure to browse through our guide to the top attractions in Porto.
 Beach lovers coming to the country in summer will definitely want to have a look at the top beaches in Portugal and the best holiday resorts in Portugal.